Be the trusted voice

 Geriatric health care

 Canada’s population is aging.
 In 2012, almost one in seven Canadians was a senior.
 Now the number is more than one in six.
 By 2030, that will jump to nearly one in four.
-Our health care system (and social systems) needs to re-think how to address the rising needs of this huge demographic.
+Our health care system needs to re-think how to address the rising needs of this huge demographic.

 Seniors strategy